prajanal/Cyclistic-Bike-Share/README.md

 # Cyclistic-Bike-Share

-Spreadsheet Process - Dirty to Clean
+# The Spreadsheet Process - From Dirty to Clean:
 To work with the extensive dataset from "How does a bike-share navigate speedy success?" efficiently, I opted to focus on a subset of the data.
 I downloaded files spanning December 2023 to February 2024 from Case Study 1_How does a bike-shared navigate speedy success.
 And  analyzes to derive insights specific to each month.

 Managing Data for Analysis: A Step-by-Step Guide